-1. EPA and DHA are omega-3 fats that are found in oily fish such as tuna, salmon, herring, mackerel and anchovies.
+1. EPA (Eicosapentaenoic acid) and DHA (Docosahecaenoic acid) are omega-3 fats that are found in oily fish such as tuna, salmon, herring, mackerel and anchovies.
 They are essential for good health but are usually low in a Western diet.

 2. The body can make EPA & DHA from another fat found in flax, hemp, soybean, canola and walnuts.
 So, in theory, if you eat plenty of these foods you can make enough EPA & DHA to support your health.